Josiah Harlan: Maharaja Ranjit Singh

-On August 19, 1835, Ranjit Singh suffered a stroke, which left him with slurred speech, and demanded that Harlan use his knowledge of Western medicine to cure him.
+On August 19, 1835, Ranjit Singh had a stroke, which left him with slurred speech, and he demanded that Harlan use his knowledge of Western medicine to cure him.
 In the 19th century it was widely believed that running electrical jolts through the body had restorative effects, and following Harlan's advice, Ranjit Singh had the services of a British doctor, Dr. William McGregor, competent in the application of galvanism to his emaciated body should be placed at his disposal.
-Electrical machine was brought to Lahore to pump Ranjit Singh with electricity, an experience that did not restore his speech.
+An electrical machine was brought to Lahore to pump Ranjit Singh with electricity, but this did not restore his ability to speak.
 The final blow to his relations with Ranjit Singh occurred when Ranjit Singh was informed that Harlan was secretly employing his time in his fortress in the practice of alchemy and transmutation of metals, where Harlan had the maulvi living with him who was alleged to be able to turn base metals into precious gold ones (refusing to share the knowledge was tantamount to treason) and that Harlan was allegedly minting counterfeit coins (a crime for which the penalty was death).
 In fear of his life, Harlan left Ranjit Singh's employ in early 1836.
 An Indian historian Khushwant Singh called Harlan "an incredible windbag" who was somehow able to convince Ranjit Singh that he was a "doctor, scholar, statesman and soldier".